bloblems/ascii.js/README.md

 # lib-ascii

-This is a javascript library that aims to help artists and developers create lightweight ascii (text only) creative coding sketches or websites.
+This is a javascript library that aims to help artists and developers easily create lightweight ascii (text only) creative coding sketches or websites.

 ## Table of content: